vaibhavbharti/GEU_Notice_Update/README.md

  To install all the dependencies use the command

     npm install

+   Change FROM_EMAIL with your gmail address.
+   Change PASSSWROD with your password.

 Change FROM_EMAIL with your gmail address in script.js file.
 Change PASSSWROD with your password.